Tuba Music

 Tuba and one other instrument or recording (works in alphabetical order) Top of Page

-ALIEN LOOP DE LOOPS for tuba (or euphonium) and electronic recording by Howard J. Buss is a capricious fantasy piece designed to appeal to a wide range of audiences.
+ALIEN LOOP DE LOOPS for tuba (or euphonium) and electronic recording is a capricious fantasy piece designed to appeal to a wide range of audiences.
 The title refers to both programmatic and technical elements in the composition.
 During the opening section the performer plays unaccompanied, but then is joined by the recording, which contains sounds generated by traditional instruments as well as an "alien" voice, the spacecraft, and electronic effects.
 Technically, the title refers to how the recording was made.
 It consists of numerous sound loops combined to form an imaginative sonic tapestry.
 Ossia suggestions are included for some of the more technical passages.
 The general tessitura of the work also allows it to be performed on a tuba.
 This work is also published in a version for trombone or bass trombone, which was winner of the 2015 American Trombone Workshop National Composition Competition sponsored by the U.S. Army Band “Pershing’s Own.”

 (6’47”) Grade V.